Quick Answer: How to Reduce Your Auto Insurance

 Know What to Insure

-The cost of insuring your car is just one of the things you’ll want to be aware of when comparing auto insurance rates.
-You may also want to check out what your current provider offers in regards to excess deductibles and other coverage requirements.
-This can help you determine exactly how much you’ll be paying out of pocket if you end up having to make a claim.
+The cost of insuring your car is just one piece of the picture.
+You should also review what your current provider offers in terms of excess deductibles and other coverage requirements, since that determines how much you’ll pay out of pocket before insurance kicks in after a claim.

 Understanding Your Coverage Requirements